Gradings on Lie algebras, systolic growth, and cohopfian properties of nilpotent groups: Generalities, grading and extensions of scalars

 Note that these properties are very sensitive on the ground field.
 On the other hand, we are going to check, using Corollary \ref{finespli}, that several properties related to positivity are invariant under extension of scalars.

-It is convenient to use the following language: let us call a linear form on $\R^r$ positive if it maps all weights of $\g$ to non-negative numbers; let us call an element of $\R^r$ {\em $\g$-positive} if it is mapped to a positive number by some $\g$-positive linear form, and non-positive otherwise.
+It is convenient to use the following language: when a fixed algebra $\g$ is graded in $\mathbf{R}^d$, let us call a linear form on $\mathbf{R}^r$ positive if it maps all weights of $\g$ to non-negative numbers; let us call an element of $\mathbf{R}^r$ {\em positive} if it is mapped to a positive number by some positive linear form, and non-positive otherwise.

-\begin{prop} Let $\g$ be a finite-dimensional $K$-algebra, endowed with a $K$-Cartan grading. \begin{itemize} \item $\g$ is contractable $\Leftrightarrow$ the closed convex cone generated by weights is salient $\Leftrightarrow$ there exists a linear form on $\R^r$ sending all weights to positive numbers $\Leftrightarrow$ all weights of $\g$ are positive. \item $\g$ is semicontractable $\Leftrightarrow$ the interior of the convex hull of weights does not contain 0 $\Leftrightarrow$ all weights lie in a closed linear half-space $\Leftrightarrow$ there exists a nonzero positive linear form on $\R^r$ $\Leftrightarrow$ $\g$ admits at least one positive weight \item $\g$ is Carnot $\Leftrightarrow$ $\g$ is nilpotent and there exists a linear form on $\R^r$ mapping all principal weights to 1 $\Leftrightarrow$ the affine subspace of $\R^r$ generated by principal weights does not contain 0. \end{itemize} \end{prop} \begin{proof} If $\g$ is contractable, then it admits a grading in $\Z$ for which all weights are positive.
-This grading has to be obtained by projection from the Cartan grading; hence there exists a homomorphism $\Z^r\to\Z$ mapping all weights to positive numbers.
+\begin{prop} Let $\g$ be a finite-dimensional $K$-algebra, endowed with a $K$-maximal grading. \begin{itemize} \item $\g$ is contractable $\Leftrightarrow$ the closed convex cone generated by weights is salient $\Leftrightarrow$ there exists a linear form on $\mathbf{R}^r$ sending all weights to positive numbers $\Leftrightarrow$ all weights of $\g$ are positive. \item $\g$ is semicontractable $\Leftrightarrow$ the interior of the convex hull of weights does not contain 0 $\Leftrightarrow$ all weights lie in a closed linear half-space $\Leftrightarrow$ there exists a nonzero positive linear form on $\mathbf{R}^r$ $\Leftrightarrow$ $\g$ admits at least one positive weight \item $\g$ is Carnot $\Leftrightarrow$ $\g$ is nilpotent and there exists a linear form on $\mathbf{R}^r$ mapping all principal weights to 1 $\Leftrightarrow$ the affine subspace of $\mathbf{R}^r$ generated by principal weights does not contain 0. \end{itemize} \end{prop} \begin{proof} If $\g$ is contractable, then it admits a grading in $\mathbf{Z}$ for which all weights are positive.
+This grading has to be obtained by projection from the maximal grading; hence there exists a homomorphism $\mathbf{Z}^r\to\mathbf{Z}$ mapping all weights to positive numbers.
 This holds if and only if the convex cone generated by weights is salient.
-Conversely if there exists such a homomorphism, the resulting grading in $\Z$ has only positive weights and hence $\g$ is contractable.
-The characterization of semicontractable goes along the same lines (keeping in mind that $\R^r$ is spanned by weights).
+Conversely if there exists such a homomorphism, the resulting grading in $\mathbf{Z}$ has only positive weights and hence $\g$ is contractable.
+The characterization of semicontractable goes along the same lines (keeping in mind that $\mathbf{R}^r$ is spanned by weights).